mantrabrain/simple-google-adsense/readme.txt

 **📖 Official Guide:** [How to create ad units](https://support.google.com/adsense/answer/9183566?hl=en)

+= How do I use the Gutenberg block for ads? =

+1. Edit any post or page in the block editor
+2. Click the "+" button and search for "AdFlow Ad"
+3. Add the block to your content
+4. In the block settings (right sidebar), enter your Ad Slot ID
+5. Choose your ad type and format
+6. The block will show a preview of your configuration

+= What ad types are available in the Gutenberg block? =

+The block supports Banner Ads, In-Article Ads, In-Feed Ads, and Matched Content ads.
+Each type is optimized for different placements and user experiences.

 = Can I monitor earnings with this plugin? =

 No, this plugin focuses on ad integration.
 Check your earnings in your AdSense account dashboard.